-The rules apply to police personnel with police authority, i.e. regular police officers and members of police legal staff.
-The rules however do not apply to administrative staff and other civilian employees.
+The rules apply to police personnel with police authority, i.e. regular police officers and members of police legal staff, including the local prosecution authority.
+The rules however do not apply to the police's administrative staff and other civilian employees and employees in the public prosecutor's department and the Director of Public Prosecutions.
 On 17 may 2017, the Parliament adopted a bill that makes part 93 b and part 93 c of the Administration of Justice Act applicable to military personnel assisting the police in carrying out its duties.
 These rules entered into force on 1 July 2018.